Vehicle leasing vs owning: Tax deduction differences

 |---|---|---|

-MileIQ — Track business miles automatically for leased or owned vehicles
+MileIQ — Track drives for leased or owned business vehicles

 Deducting a leased vehicle (actual expense method)